shindokl90-lab/VBA-Challenge/README.md

 HW 2
 Completed and Turned In

-Macros attached as txt file and screenshots for each year attached as separate JPG files.
+Macros attached as txt file and screenshots for each year attached as separate PNG files.